romilly/fonny/docs/testing.md

 2. Connect to a real Raspberry Pi Pico running FORTH
 3. Send commands and verify responses
 4. Test error handling

+#### Threading in GUI Tests

+The end-to-end GUI tests use a thread-safe queue-based approach to handle communication between the background serial reading thread and the GUI thread:

+1. A thread-safe queue in SerialAdapter stores characters read from the serial port
+2. A character queue in ForthRepl receives characters
+3. The GUI polls the queue on the main thread using guizero's `repeat()` method
+4. Characters are accumulated in a buffer and displayed when complete lines are received

+This approach ensures all GUI updates happen on the main thread, avoiding the "main thread is not in main loop" error.

 ## Running Tests